GustavoMontenegroVargas/Aprendiendo-Bootstrap/README.md

 # Aprendiendo-Bootstrap

-Here, you can find all the activities that we made for the Generation bootcamp.
-It includes all the topics related to Bootstrap.
+Here, you can find all the activities that we made for the Generation bootcamp related to Bootstrap.